maximilian-ho/how-we-teach-ourselves/using_three-minute_timers_to_stay_focused.md

 **2.** Work until the timer goes off
 **3.** If we want to continue working, we set another three-minute timer.
 Else, we take a break.

-**How it works:** The most difficult part of working is getting started becaause we often dread all the work we need to complete.
+**How it works:** The most difficult part of working is getting started because we often dread all the work we need to complete.
 The three-minute timer reduces this dread because we only need to focus for three minutes.